afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L0_introduction_notes.md

 Furthermore, you'll obtain the bounding box that SAM uses as input by prompting an **object detection model**, this time with a text prompt such:

 ```
-as cute dog with a pink jacket to generate a bounding box around that dog.
+as cute dog with a pink jacket
 ```

+to generate a bounding box around that dog.

+**Diffusion Process**

-You will `iterate` on both `the prompts` and `the model hyperparameters` that you will tune in this inpainting pipeline.
+You will `iterate` on both `the prompts` and `the model hyperparameters` that you will `tune` in this inpainting pipeline.

-> Diffusion models work by transforming a sample from a simple distribution like Gaussian noise, into a complex, learned distribution, like images.
+> Diffusion models work by transforming a sample from a simple distribution like `Gaussian noise`, into a complex, learned distribution, like images.

-- The `guidance scale` hyperparameter determines how heavily the text input should affect the target distribution during the `reverse diffusion process`.
+- The `guidance scale` hyperparameter determines how heavily the text input should affect the target distribution during the **reverse diffusion process**.
 - A `lower guidance scale` will allow the model to sample freely from its learned distribution of images
-- A higher guidance scale will guide the model towards a sample that more closely matches the text input.
+- A `higher guidance scale` will guide the model towards a sample that more closely matches the text input.

-The number of inference steps hyperparameter, controls how gradually the model transforms the noisy distribution back into a clean sample.
+> The number of inference steps hyperparameter, controls how gradually the model transforms the noisy distribution back into a clean sample.

-More steps generally allows for a more detailed and accurate generation, as the model has more opportunities to refine the data.
+> More steps generally allows for a more detailed and accurate generation, as the model has more opportunities to refine the data.

-However, more steps also means more computation time.

-More step generally allows for a more detailed and accurate generation, as the model has more opportunities to refine the data.

-However, more steps also means more computation time.
+However, more steps also means `more computation time`.

 The strength, hyperparameter, and the context of stable diffusion, determines how noisy the initial distribution is.

 During the inpainting process, where the added noise is used to erase portions of the initial image, strength essentially determines how much of the initial image is retained in the diffusion process.

+**Fine-tuning**

-Furthermore, what if you wanted to personalize the diftusion model to generate not just a generic dragon, cat or person, but a specific dragon, your specific pet cat, or your best friend?
+> Furthermore, what if you wanted to personalize the diffusion model to generate not just a generic dragon, cat or person, but a specific dragon, your specific pet cat, or your best friend?

-You'll use a fine tuning method called Dreambooth, developed by Google Research, to tune the stable diffusion model to associate a text label with a particular object, such as your good friend.
+You'll use a fine tuning method called [Dreambooth](https://huggingface.co/docs/diffusers/training/dreambooth), developed by Google Research, to tune the stable diffusion model to associate a text label with a particular object, such as your good friend.

-And of course, youll use the dreamboot tuning process on the stable diffusion model to associate the word Andrew Ng with just six photographs of Andrew.
+In this course, you'll use the dreamboot tuning process on the stable diffusion model to associate the word Andrew Ng with just six photographs of Andrew.

 After fine tuning, you can prompt the model with texts such as a Van Gogh painting of Andrew, and the model can generate. the image.

+**Evaluation**

-One unique aspect of vision model development workflows is that evaluation metrics won't always be able to tel you the ful story.
+> One unique aspect of `vision model development workflows` is that evaluation metrics won't always be able to tel you the ful story.

 Oftentimes, you'll want to visualize your image outputs and inspect manually to understand where your model is